Smoked Salmon Charcuterie Board

 Why Salmon Charcuterie Board?

 Smoked salmon offers depth, richness, and protein, making it more substantial than a traditional meat-and-cheese board.
-The briny salmon paired with tangy cream cheese, crisp cucumbers, and bright lemon creates contrast in every bite.
+The briny salmon paired with tangy cream cheese β and if you love elevated seafood bites, our Easy Crab Toast is a perfect companion β crisp cucumbers, and bright lemon creates contrast in every bite.

 I love that guests can create their own combinations.
 Some go heavy on herbs and lemon, others prefer capers and onion.
 That interaction naturally sets a relaxed tone while still feeling refined.